Welcome to Reflections Journal

 We welcome materials that emerge from research; showcase community-based and/or student writing; investigate and represent literacy practices in diverse community settings; discuss theoretical, political and ethical implications of community-based rhetorical practices; or explore connections among public rhetoric, civic engagement, service learning, and current scholarship in composition studies and related fields.

 We encourage you and your university to subscribe to Reflections.
 Subscribers receive free access to Reflections’ archive of published material and a 20% discount on all New City Community Press publications.
-Sonoma State University Center for Community Engagement is our newest institutional subscriber, and we also look forward to you supporting Reflections.
+The University of Findlay is our newest institutional subscriber, and we also look forward to you supporting Reflections.
 Subscribe here.

 About Our Cover